 Site supervisors will provide day-of training and supervision.

 ReStore: Anyone age 12 and over is welcome to explore other options with our Habitat ReStore.
 Parents should be prepared to volunteer with their children for those opportunities.

 The size of your group depends on the number of slots that are available on the calendar.
 Each shift is limited to 10 volunteers.

 At the latest, all volunteers will be updated two days before they are scheduled to volunteer.
 Check spam and junk folders in the case you do not receive the email.

 Construction Site: Each year a new waiver must be filled out by volunteers.
 A waiver is valid until the end of December, then a new one needs to be completed in January of the next year.
 If you have completed one safety course, you are welcome to select another from the list of safety courses on the training website.
-The suggestion is one safety course a year.
+The suggestion is one safety course per year.

 What months do you build?